All the latest Grand National tips, runners, odds, free bets and commentary!

 The Grand National is one of the most eagerly awaited sporting events of the year.
 Arguably Britain's most prestigious horse race, the first Grand National was held back in 1836.

-Every year, forty horses face each other on the renowned Aintree Racecourse.
-A tough 4 1/2 mile course, encompassing over thirty fences, it is regarded as the most eventful horse race worldwide.
-This Grand National tips website has been designed to give you as much information as possible to make you decide what your best bet is - before you bet!
+Since then, every year, forty horses face each other on the renowned Aintree Racecourse.
+A tough 4 1/2 mile course, encompassing over thirty fences, it is regarded as the most eventful horse race worldwide (in fact it is called a Steeplechase).
+This Grand National Tips website has been designed to give you as much information as possible to help you pick the winner - before you bet!

 Odds